Ostrovul Mare Bridge

 The Ostrovul Mare Bridge is a bridge in Romania over the Gogoșu branch of the Danube.
-It is intended for complementary access to the Ostrovu Mare Island and the Iron Gate II Hydroelectric Power Station, respectively to the local border crossing point between Romania and Serbia.
+It is intended for complementary access to the Ostrovu Mare Island and the Iron Gate II Hydroelectric Power Station, respectively, at the local border crossing point between Romania and Serbia.

 The bridge is 360 m in length with a main span of 240 m, and is constructed as a suspension bridge.